 The criminal record check must have been completed within six months prior to the issuance of a licence.
 Extensions on the validity of criminal record checks will not be provided, instead a new criminal record check must be completed.

 Letters of Professional Standing

 If you have ever been licensed or registered as a veterinarian, you must request that a letter of professional standing be sent directly to the College from all regulatory body/bodies where you have been licensed or registered.
 Letters of professional standing provided to the College are only valid for six months from the date of issue.
-For licences issued on or after January 1, 2022, letters of professional standing must be submitted according to the CVO’s Licensure Policy on letters of professional standing.
+Letters of professional standing must be submitted according to the CVO’s Licensure Policy on letters of professional standing.

 Examination and Assessment Pathway Results